Interval Analysis and Widening

 Height of lattice of one interval for 64-bit integers:

-If we have variables in program and program points, height of lattice for the analysis domain is times larger.
+program points, height of lattice for the analysis domain is

 For unbounded integers, lattice is unbounded.